ChinmayDharwad24/ChatEase/README.md

 ![title](https://github.com/ChinmayDharwad24/ChatEase/blob/master/readme_images/title.jpg)

-This project is a chatbot built using React, CSS, HTML, Node.js, and MongoDB.
-The main NPM package used is "react-simple-chatbot".
+This project is a chatbot built using **React, CSS, HTML, Node.js, and MongoDB**.
+The main NPM package used is **"react-simple-chatbot"**.
 It includes both personal assistance and customer support features, allowing users to report issues and receive support.

 ### UI
 ------------